HasibuzzamanFUAS/neocortexapi/README.md

 .......
 ```

-* After that, Spatial Pooler and Temporal Memory is initialized.
+* After that, the Spatial Pooler and Temporal Memory are initialized.
 ```csharp
 .....
 TemporalMemory tm = new TemporalMemory();